-The Authorised Investment Exchange must maintain arrangements regularly to review whether the Securities or Units in a Listed Fund admitted to trading on its facilities comply with the Admission to Trading Rules.
+The Authorised Investment Exchange must maintain arrangements regularly to review whether the Securities, Units in a Listed Fund, Commodity Derivatives, or Environmental Instruments admitted to trading on its facilities comply with the Admission to Trading Rules.

 3.2.5.
 Verification of compliance by issuers with Market Rules